Dani Solomon

 Biography

 Dani had a career for a number of years as a strategy consultant, and has also worked in the voluntary sector.
-She has recently been awarded a 3-month internship in the Policy Unit of the FCDO, taking place in the autumn of 2022, where she will be undertaking research projects to inform UK foreign and development policy.
+In 2022, she was awarded a three-month internship in the Policy Unit at the FCDO, where she undertook research projects to inform UK foreign and development policy, particularly relating to China and the Global South.
+This internship was part of the FCDO’s post-Chilcot ‘challenge’ agenda, where external views are introduced to disrupt institutionalised perspectives.

 Contact Dani